 Check out the images of my test to see the results.
 I’ve also included a helpful video to watch the best practices in stretching and rolling.

 For this test I made a batch of dough that could make two medium sized dough balls using my own dough recipe.
 The idea being to stretch one ball out and roll the other, and see the results when cooked in the same oven.

-The dough that I rolled, I didn’t roll completely to the edge and “pinch” out the air.
+The dough that I rolled, I used a classic rolling pin with handles and didn’t roll completely to the edge to “pinch” out the air.
 This kept a slight thicker crust rather than make a cracker thin style.